 Fall is the season of new gadget releases, which means last year’s models will start receiving steeper discounts.
-With the recent September releases of a new iPhone, iMac, Microsoft Surface Tablet as well as the October releases of products like the Kindle Fire HDX and the rumored iPad Mini 2, be on the lookout for markdowns of the previous models.
+With the recent September releases of the two new iPhones and several tablets as well as the upcoming October releases of products like the rumored Google Nexus 8 and the iPad Air 2, be on the lookout for markdowns of the previous models.

-By late October, you’ll begin to see aggressive Black Friday-like prices on older tech products like 3rd Generation Ivy Bridge computers as well as smartphones released in late-2013 / early-2014.
+By late October, you’ll begin to see aggressive Black Friday-like prices on older tech products like 4th Gen Ivy Bridge computers as well as smartphones released in late-2013 / early-2014.

 If you’ve only got eyes for the newest gadgets or traditional Black Friday doorbusters like TVs, you probably won’t get lucky in October unless you see a gold Ben’s Best badge on one of those products, which means it’s a historical, BF-esque deal that you better snatch up immediately.

-For deals on the newest tech products, plan to spend in November (like a new Kindle Fire HDX), but keep the wallet open for the off-chance you’ll see a crazy October deal.
+For deals on the newest tech products, plan to spend in November (like a new Google Nexus 8), but keep the wallet open for the off-chance you’ll see a crazy October deal.
 It will happen, especially in the last week.

 Old-School PCs on the Cheap

-Tablet sales are projected to pass that of traditional desktops and PCs as early as the end of this year, according to an IDC study.
+Since tablet sales are now significant competition to traditional desktops and laptops, that means you will find aggressive deals on both types of computers.
 Don’t expect the fire sale to happen immediately, but if you’re content with a desktop or regular (non-ultrabook, non-touch) laptop, there will be some very low prices out there.
-Look for 3rd Gen (last year’s) Core i3 15″ laptops at $300 or even less in the coming weeks, which is a fantastic bargain compared to tablets.
+Look for last-gen laptops (late-2013 or early-2014) at $250 or even less in the coming weeks, which is a fantastic bargain compared to tablets.
 And you can even do work on them!